sborrego/Data-Analysis-and-Visualization-in-Python/README.md

 Monday, March 27th, 2023
 9:00 - 10:30 am EST

 This workshop will introduce the basics of the powerful Python data visualization library Matplotlib.
 We will create simple visualizations for different types of data and explore how to customize and share these visualizations.
-This is a follow-up workshop to the *Introduction to Python* workshop, you can find the material [HERE](https://github.com/sborrego/Introduction-to-Python/blob/main/Introduction%20to%20Python.ipynb).
+This is a follow-up workshop to the *Python Programming: An Introduction* workshop, you can find the material [HERE](https://github.com/sborrego/Introduction-to-Python/blob/main/Introduction%20to%20Python.ipynb).

 ***